WELCOME TO

 scapes with good height, multiple branching and strong bud count.
 Most seasons she also tends to be a

 bud builder.
 Scapes are produced with abandon.
-Substance is heavy and very heat
+Substance

-bloom well into late season when very little other color is to be seen in
+of mid season and have extended bloom well into late season when very

-makes a good companion for a contrasty companion planting of our 'Guernsey
+for a contrasty companion planting of our 'Guernsey Cream'--which we have

-Cream'--which we have done here.
+done here.

 For someone wishing to hybridize with